 FreshDirect Wine & Spirits, recently introduced new bottles that represent some of the best values and greatest innovators in organic and biodynamic winemaking.
-But before we take a look at them, let’s establish what we’re talking about when we talk about organic wine:
+So let’s establish what we’re talking about when we talk about organic wine:

 In the US, organic wines are wines made using organic grapes and additives, meaning that they are grown without the use of synthetic fertilizers, pesticides or herbicides.
 Additionally, the USDA requires that organic wines have no added sulfites (sulfites act as a preservative that slows down wine spoilage).